RhetTbull/pasteboard/README.md

 Pasteboard is a macOS pasteboard/clipboard class for python using native NSPasteboard API.

-If you are looking for a cross-platform clipboard class, please check out [pyperclip](https://github.com/asweigart/pyperclip).
-It is a great library and I use it myself.

-I wrote this class because I needed a way to monitor the clipboard for changes and to get/set image data to the clipboard which pyperclip does not support.
+I wrote this class because I needed a way to monitor the clipboard for changes and to get/set image data to the clipboard, something other clipboard libraries like [pyperclip](https://github.com/asweigart/pyperclip) don't support.

 ## Installation